ice1000/website/lnl-modal/prooftree.typ

   mutually_exclusive("lateral", "l", spacing.keys())

   // Check validity of `label`'s keys.
-  let expected = ("offset": "length", "side": "alignment", "padding": "length") for (key, value) in label {
+  let expected = ("offset": length, "side": alignment, "padding": length) for (key, value) in label {
     if key not in expected {
       panic("The key `" + key + "` in the `label` argument `" + repr(label) + "` was not expected.")